odditica/0x0D/README.md

 # 0x0D
-A shoot-em-up with a unique time-stop mechanic made in 48 hours for the 20th gm(48).
+A shoot-em-up with a unique time-stop mechanic made in 48 hours for the 20th gm(48) game jam.

 [Download](http://www.gm48.net/game/?id=346)